-which ipad to choose for music production
+How to choose the best iPad for music production in 2019

 This week, Apple introduced a new iPad starting at USD 329.
 With a big 10.2-inch display and support for the Apple Pencil and Smart Keyboard accessories, this is the nicest and most capable the entry-level iPad has ever been.
 Is it, however, the one to get for iOS music making?